 The two PNA areas have since been run by the separate factions - the West Bank by Fatah, and Gaza by Hamas.
 Egyptian-mediated efforts to bring the two factions together met with little success.

-Local elections on the West Bank in October 2012 undermined Fatah's position, as it won only two-fifths of the seats contested on a turnout of 55%.
-Lists led by Fatah rebels won four of the 11 major towns and cities, and independents and leftists took control of a fifth.
+Local elections on the West Bank in October 2012 undermined Fatah's position, as it won only two-fifths of the seats contested on a turnout of 55%, with independents and Fatah dissidents making gains.
 Hamas boycotted the poll, and allowed no elections at all in Gaza.

 In 2014 Fatah and Hamas announced a reconciliation deal and formed a unity government, in an attempt to end seven years of sometimes violent division.